 The previous provisions applicable to the liability of air craft international carriers was the Warsaw Convention.
 The new Montreal 99 incorporated a lot of those provisions.
 The important provisions now as per before relate to article 17(1) which provides … “That a carrier is liable for damage sustained in the case of death or bodily injury of a passenger upon condition only that the accident that caused the death or injury took place on board the aircraft or in the course of any of the operations of embarking or disembarking.”

-Gerard Malouf & Partners Compensation Lawyers have extensive experience and success in such claims.
+Gerard Malouf & Partners Compensation Lawyers have extensive experience and success in international flight injury claims.

 One client in an emergency evacuation procedure was injured but was able to successfully obtain international flight injury compensation.

-When in doubt as to whether you do have rights it’s always best to talk to us and we can assess and investigate at no cost to you.
+When in doubt as to whether you do have rights it’s always best to talk to us and we can assess and investigate your international flight accident compensation claims at no cost to you.

 For free over-the-phone advice or to take advantage of our free face-to-face consultation call our expert legal international flight accident injury lawyers today on our Free Call Number 1800 004 878.